-Everything We Know About Trump’s Ukraine-Whistleblower Scandal
+Everything We Know About Trump’s Ukraine Whistle-blower Scandal

 Trump’s response

-On the White House lawn on Sunday, the president admitted to the call with the Ukrainian president, and that the two had discussed matters related to the Biden family.
+On the White House lawn on Sunday, the president admitted to the call with the Ukrainian president and that the two had discussed matters related to the Biden family.
 “The conversation I had was largely congratulatory, was largely corruption, all of the corruption taking place,” Trump told reporters.
 “It was largely the fact that we don’t want our people like Vice-President Biden and his son creating to the corruption already in the Ukraine.”
 He added that the exchange was “perfect” and involved no improper behavior.

-After landing in Houston in the afternoon to meet with Indian Prime Minister Narendra Modi., Trump added that he would consider releasing a transcript of the call, though he was hesitant to offer such an uncharacteristic display of transparency:
+After landing in Houston in the afternoon to meet with Indian prime minister Narendra Modi, Trump added that he would consider releasing a transcript of the call, though he was hesitant to offer such an uncharacteristic display of transparency:

 “The problem is, when you’re speaking to foreign leaders, you don’t want foreign leaders to feel that they shouldn’t be speaking openly.
 And the same thing with an American president.
 You want them to be able to express themselves without knowing that every single word was going to be going out and going out all over the world.”